 3. The cost of living in Denver won’t break the bank, yet.

 The biggest hurdle new residents face when moving to Denver is housing costs.
-Other than that, most cost of living expenses is more or less comparative to other cities.
+Other than that, most cost of living expenses are more or less comparable to other cities.

 Cost of Living Factors: